-12 In accordance with the Act N. 240/2000 Coll. on Crisis Management and on amendments of certain acts (Crisis Act) as amended.
+10 In accordance with the Act N. 240/2000 Coll. on Crisis Management and on amendments of certain acts (Crisis Act) as amended.

-Should the enterprise be subject to Economic Mobilization in accordance with the Act of the Czech Republic No. 241/2000 Coll., Regarding Economic Measures for Crisis Situations from the commercial and economic entities, is primarily viewed from the point of view of the needs of public administration17.
-The fact that this partly also covers the interests of the
+11 Should the enterprise be subject to Economic Mobilization in accordance with the Act of the Czech Republic No. 241/2000 Coll., Regarding Economic Measures for Crisis Situations

-14 In accordance with the Act of the Czech Republic No. 224/2015 Coll., Regarding Prevention of Serious Emergencies Caused by Selected Chemical Substances or Chemical Agents (The Serious Emergencies Prevention Law)
+12 In accordance with the Act of the Czech Republic No. 224/2015 Coll., Regarding Prevention of Serious Emergencies Caused by Selected Chemical Substances or Chemical Agents (The Serious Emergencies Prevention Law)